Magenic/MAQS/docs/MAQS_5.0.0/Getting-Started.md

 5. Click the "Add" Button
 ![New Test](resources/NewTest2.png)

 The VSTest class will generate a template for a VSTest TestClass and include a sample VSTest TestMethod.
-Visual Studio will use VSTest test runner to execute tests when the solution is ran.
+Visual Studio will use VSTest test runner to execute tests when the solution is run.
 ### NUnit Test
 1. Right click PageModel project.
 2. Click "Add>New Item".
 This will open a list of templates.